The man behind Buffalo’s iconic DL&W train shed.

 Bush’s vision, sustained

-The revived DL&W public venue will occupy the space Bush helped engineer.
-By adapting it for public life in a different era, yet still shaped by the values he brought to his work: function, durability, public service, and thoughtful design.
+The revived DL&W will occupy the very double-deck train shed Bush helped engineer.
+Its adaptation for public use in a different era is still shaped by the values he brought to his work: function, durability, public service, and thoughtful design.

-In 2024, the National Park Service added the Bush Train Shed at the former DL&W terminal in Buffalo to the National Register of Historic Places.
+In 2024, at the request of Savarino DL&W Development LLC, the National Park Service added the Bush Train Shed at the former DL&W terminal in Buffalo to the National Register of Historic Places.